pranshum/departingflights/README.md

 Since push notifications inherently require a native mobile application for either iOS or Android, it can be assumed that a passenger queries for flight information using an app.
 It is also assumed that the passenger requires no further authentication or authorization to subscribe to updates for a flight, **the device itself is registered with the backend**.
 Optionally, when the passenger clicks the `subcribe to flight` (or similar) button, some information such as email, mobile number etc can be collected to prevent junk subscriptions.

 Flight Information screens can also query the API to get a list of departing flights.
-Assuming that some sort of polling mechansim is used to query the API at set intervals and refresh the screens.
+Assuming that some sort of polling mechanism is used to query the API at set intervals and refresh the screens.

 To deal with traffic spikes - replication, caching and load balancing can be utilised.